scottjingtt/scottjingtt.github.io/_includes/about/en.md

 </table>

 ### Biography
-I am currently a Ph.D. student at the department of [Computer Science, Tulane University](https://sse.tulane.edu/cs), advised by [Prof. Zhengming Allan Ding](http://www.cs.tulane.edu/~zding1/).
+I am a Ph.D. candidate in the department of [Computer Science, Tulane University](https://sse.tulane.edu/cs), advised by [Prof. Zhengming Allan Ding](http://www.cs.tulane.edu/~zding1/).
 My research interests lie in computer vision, deep learning, transfer learning, and interpretable machine learning.

 ---
 ### News
+- Apr.
+2022: I passed the oral qualifying exam and became a Ph.D. candidate officially.
 - Mar.
 2022: Our [Pedestrian Situated Intention Dataset](http://pedestriandataset.situated-intent.net/) is now available for use.
 - Sep.
 2021: We get one paper accepted by **IEEE Transactions on Image Processing (TIP)**.
 - Jul.
 2021: We get one paper accepted by **ICCV 2021** (**Oral**).